 When it’s safe to do so, you should have your injuries checked by a medical professional either in the emergency section of a hospital or by visiting your GP.
 Keep in mind that even injuries that may appear minor at first can lead to complications if left untreated.
 You should have a doctor examine you and follow their instruction.

-This is especially important if you want to file a compensation claim later on since it shows that you did everything you were supposed to in order to recover from your injuries and the medical documents will serve as evidence.
+This is especially important if you want to hire a personal injury attorney and file a compensation claim later on since it shows that you did everything you were supposed to in order to recover from your injuries and the medical documents will serve as evidence.
 To find out more about how to file a compensation claim and how they’re calculated, you can visit Compensation Calculator UK.

 As soon as you can, you should report the accident.
 If you need to be hospitalized, you can have a colleague or a manager report the accident.
 By law, any company with more than ten employees must record accidents in an accident book.
 Even smaller companies might have an accident book, so you should check.
 Employers are obligated to report certain accidents and injuries to the Health and Safety Executive (HSE) under RIDDOR, which stands for Reporting of Injuries, Diseases and Dangerous Occurrences Regulations.